BladeRunnerJS/brjs-plugin-bootstrap/README.md

 ### Build the plugin
 - Run `./gradlew build` to build and test your plugin.
 - Once the build has passed, your plugin is built and placed in the 'build/libs/' directory.
+- You can run `./gradlew copyToBrjs` to automatically copy your jar to the conf/java directory to be picked up by BRJS.

 ## More reading
 - [BRJS getting started guide](http://bladerunnerjs.org/docs/use/getting_started/)